History of Beer

 Also, people enjoy drinking beer because the alcohol in it gets them tipsy!
 But people made fun of anyone who drank so much that he or she got really drunk.

 Egyptian and West Asian beer was different from today's beer.
 It wasn't fizzy, and it was much thicker, almost like soup.
 People often drank it through straws.
-Pretty soon, people in other parts of Africa like Nubia and East Africa were also making and drinking beer, though sometimes from millet instead of barley.
+Pretty soon, people in other parts of Africa like Nubia and East Africa also learned how to make beer, though sometimes from millet instead of barley.

 Alewife shows her tankard outside her tavern